saima-tithi/FastViromeExplorer/README.md

 The full parameter list of FastViromeExplorer:
 1. -1: input .fastq file or .fastq.gz file for read sequences (paired-end 1), mandatory field.
 2. -2: input .fastq file or .fastq.gz file for read sequences (paired-end 2).
-3. -i: kallisto index file, mandatory field.
+3. -i: kallisto/salmon index file, mandatory field.
 4. -db: reference database file in fasta/fa format.
 5. -o: output directory, default option is the project directory.
 6. -l: virus list containing all viruses present in the reference database along with their length.